why-jay/scheduled-throttle/README.md

 A throttled function will only execute once until it passes a certain time of day (backed by Redis).

-The only overhead on the function after throttling is a single I/O call to and from Redis.

 ##Install

 ```